 Employees can offer their Southwest travel benefits to their eligible dependents: spouses, eligible dependent children 19 or younger (24 if they are full-time students), and parents.
 While Southwest has agreements with other airlines for benefits, traveling "non-revenue" is not always a free experience, as fees can apply based on the carrier and destination.

-What about buddy passes?
-Unlike other airlines, Southwest employees have to earn their passes through the internal recognition system, known as "SWAG Points."
+Unlike other airlines, Southwest employees have to earn their buddy passes through the internal recognition system, known as "SWAG Points."
 When employees are recognized for their good work or take part in incentive programs, they can earn points that can be exchanged for buddy passes, frequent flyer points, or event tickets.

-At United Airlines, employees still get to hand out buddy passes to their friends and family, but the scope is very limited.
+At United, employees still get to hand out buddy passes to their friends and family, but the scope is very limited.
 According to the airline, employees and their families may receive travel privileges which include discounted rates and unlimited standby travel.